“System Change, Not Climate Change” declares a sign co9mmonly seen at climate marches. Is it true?

 Institutional frameworks vary significantly.
 For example, the Keynesian consensus (1944-late 1970s) rested on a different set of rules than the Washington and Post-Washington consensus (neoliberalism) that succeeded it (1980-present).
 A Green New Deal would operate under a different set of rules than either of these two.

 Institutions thus shape economies; but institutions can be changed.
 If the rules of an economy permit the exploitation of nature (and labour), then nature (and labour) will be exploited by corporations, to the detriment of society.
 Why?
 Because the firms that scrupulously avoid degrading nature (or exploiting labour) will be undercut by competing firms that have no such scruples.
 The rules of the game (institutions) must be redefined to rule out such exploitation by any actors.
-And firms can, and will, adjust to the new rules
+And firms can, and will, adjust to the new rules.

-Thus, the problem posed by climate change is not an implacable economic logic, but a matter of power structures and popular attitudes.
+The problem posed by climate change is not an implacable economic logic, but a matter of power structures and popular attitudes.
 It will require a hard struggle to defeat the fossil fuel industry and its supporters, let alone tackle the possessive-individualist mentality.
 But it can, and must, be done.